AlfaPankaj/Time-Series-Forecasting-and-Failure-Prediction/README.md

 📊 Dataset & The Imbalance Challenge
 The project uses a time-stamped dataset (Sample_data.xlsx) containing a Measured_value and a corresponding Label ('PASS' or 'FAIL').

-A critical characteristic of this dataset is its severe class imbalance.
-The 'FAIL' instances represent only about 1.6% of the daily aggregated data, creating a 60:1 imbalance ratio.
-This makes traditional metrics challenging to interpret:

 RMSE for Regression: While the regression model's primary goal is to minimize RMSE, the few extreme values from 'FAIL' days can disproportionately affect this metric.